Block Printing: The Timeless Art- Tradition and Innovation

-Block Printing on Fabric: A Step-by-Step How-To
+Block Printing On Fabric: A Step-by-Step How-To

-Block Printing Ideas: Unleashing Creativity
+Block Printing Ideas: Creativity Unleashed

-Block-Printed Fabrics: Washing and Maintenance Tips
+Fabric Block Printing: Washing and Maintenance Tips

-Concluding line
+Concluding Sentence

 1. What is block printing, and how does it work?